TheMulhima/HideModList/Readme.md

 ## Settings in ModMenu
 - Hide Mod List => Whether or not to hide modlist.
 (Defualt: True),
 - Placeholder Text => The text that will be shown when modlist is hidden (Defualt: "?")
+- Hide/Show with play mode menu => Should ModList hide or show with play mode menu.
+For use with for menuchanger
 - Toggle Mod List Keybind => A keybind to toggle whether modlist is hidden or not.
 Will only work when modlist is visible (Defualt: none)

 Note: You can choose different Placeholder Texts by editing the globalsetting file.